progenetix/arraymap2ga4gh/README.md

-# Examples of GA4GH schema from arrayMap
+# Implementation of the GA4GH schema based on genome profiles and metadata from arrayMap